jdijt/software-testing---PT_MA2_1/Lab2/final/Derangements-testreport.md

 isDerangement ==> isPermutation .&&.  noMatchingIndices
 ```

 This is the strongest postcondition we could find.
-Therefor we have added a random test that generates random lists and tests if the above implication holds.
+Therefore we have added a random test that generates random lists and tests if the above implication holds.
 The following functions does this:

 ```
 testHasPermutationProperty